Zodiac’s Halloween riddle and cuckoo’s game

 Acqua

-Zodiac could be an Italian American and his last name may contain not only a Q but «acqua», the Italian word for “water”.
+Combining this solution with the Z408 anagram solution (2023), it can be hypothesized that Zodiac has Italian origins and that his surname may contain not only a Q but “acqua”, i.e. the Italian translation of “water”.

 The most popular last name with the word “acqua” in 13 on 20 Italian Region capitals (estimate) is “Bevilacqua”, drink-the-water (source and first results for each Region).
 Bevilacqua is also the most common last name with the word “acqua” in the USA (source: 2010 US census the list is in the file B at the bottom of the linked page) with 2667 occurrences, followed by Passalacqua (1410), Bevacqua (928) and Acquaviva (837).
 About half of them should be female and not all males were already adults in 1969.